JacobFrericks/midiowavending_deploy/README.md

 ## What is this?
-Simply, this is a website I developed for a friend.

-The site has four pages, and a construction page.
-You can check those out at the directory /lib/pages.
-Other flutter code is located in the /lib directory.

-While this was developed in Flutter, there is no mobile app in either iOS or Android.
-This is simply a website developed in Flutter.
-See the end product [here](https://www.midiowavending.com).
+This is the public code for the midiowavending website.
+It was developed in Flutter, but if you're interested, the built code is found on the gh-pages branch.